tsevasa/infinite-chess-notation/README.md

 - The name of the moved piece can be added to the start of the move.
 - `>` can be replaced by `x` if the move was a capture.
 - `+` can be appended if the move puts the opponent's king in check, while `#` can be appended if the move checkmates the opponent's king.
-- The move number in front can be included, as well as spaces, special symbols (=,!,?) and comments in {} brackets at the end that can be freely added to comment a move.
+- The move number in front can be included, as well as spaces, special symbols (=!?) and comments in {} brackets at the end, which can all be freely added to comment a move.

 In total, a move can look like `12.
 P-5,6x-6,7 =R+ !? {Interesting underpromotion}` or `1 ... q-8,2x-6,0 # {Game over}`, for example.